barchart/marketdata-api-js/docs/content/subscriptions.md

 	connection.on(SubscriptionType.MarketUpdate, marketUpdateHandler, 'AAPL');

-That said, **it is not necessary to understand the DDF protocol or work with DDF messages to use this SDK**.
+That said, **it is not necessary to understand the DDF protocol or work with DDF messages**.
 Instead, the SDK maintains state for each symbol using an instance of the ```lib/marketState/Quote``` class.
 When a DDF message is received:

 1. The SDK parses the DDF message.
 2. The SDK mutates a ```Quote``` instance.